Delivery presentationsPregnancy - delivery presentation; Labor - delivery presentation; Occiput posterior; Occiput anterior; Brow presentation

 - Go into labor early

-- Have given birth five or more times
+- Have given birth 5 or more times

 - Have placenta previa

-Unless the baby can be turned into head-first position, a vaginal birth would be too risky for you and the baby.
-Your doctor will deliver the baby by C-section.
+Unless your baby can be turned into head-down position, a vaginal birth will be too risky for you and your baby.
+A doctor will deliver your baby by cesarean birth ( C-section ).

 Less Common Presentations

 With the brow-first position, the baby's head extends backward (like looking up), and the forehead leads the way.
-This position may be more common if this is your second pregnancy.
-It may also occur if you have had more than two pregnancies.
+This position may be more common if this is not your first pregnancy.

-- Your health care provider rarely detects this position before the birth.
-An ultrasound test may be able to confirm a brow presentation.
+- Your provider rarely detects this position before labor.
+An ultrasound may be able to confirm a brow presentation.

-- More likely, your health care provider will detect this position when your labor is not progressing well, during an internal exam.
+- More likely, your provider will detect this position while you are in labor during an internal exam.

-With face-first position, the baby's head is extended backwards even further than with brow first position.
+With face-first position, the baby's head is extended backwards even more than with brow first position.

 - Most of the time, the force of contractions causes the baby to be in face-first position.

 - It is also detected when labor does not progress.